 Elevation: 4,837 ft

 Shares Snout is a distinctive rocky summit on the northern fringes of the Owyhee Mountains.
-It has a rocky summit which requires a short rock climb but is otherwise a walk up.
+It has a rocky summit which requires a short rock climb but is otherwise a walk-up.
+USGS Opalene Gulch

 Coyote Grade Road.
 This road is easily accessed from ID-78.
 Take ID-78 east from Marsing, Idaho for 5.5 miles.
-Turn right or south onto the paved Clark Road and follow it for 3.0 miles to a signed junction.
-(The first 2.0 miles are paved.)
+Turn right or south onto Clark Road and follow it for 3.0 miles to a signed junction (the first 2.0 miles are paved).
 Unfortunately, the junction does not identify the named Coyote Grade Road.
 Using Google Maps will also get you to the north slopes of the peak.

 Turn right toward the Rat’s Nest Area.
-The name must refer to the maze of roads that you will quickly encounter.
-Follow the road that obviously gets periodic grading and follow it up hill for 5.0 miles and a gain of 1,500 feet.
-This road has a few sharp turns and impressive dips but is periodically maintained and, when dry, passable for 2WD vehicles with adequate clearance.
+The name must refer to the maze of roads that you quickly encounter.
+Follow the road uphill for 5.0 miles with an elevation gain of 1,500 feet.
+This road has a few sharp turns and impressive dips but is periodically maintained and, when dry, is passable for 2WD vehicles with adequate clearance.

 North Slopes, Class 3 by Brett Sergenian

 Shares Snout is climbed from Coyote Grade Road.
-From the road the summit can be approached from either side and both routes lead right below the higher south summit.
+From the road, the summit can be approached from either side.
+Both routes lead right below the higher south summit.
 Then scramble to the top of the tiny summit, which is difficult to stand on.
-The views are not bad with the northern Owyhees and the Snake River easily visible.
-From the road the total distance roundtrip was a mile with 465 feet of elevation gain.
+The views are not bad, with the northern Owyhees and the Snake River easily visible.
+From the road, the total distance round trip was a mile with 465 feet of elevation gain.

-Follow the Coyote Grade Road past Shares Snout to to the cattleguard northeast of the summit.
-Pass through the cattleguard and turn left on the 4WD road that runs south and up to the knob due east of Shares Snout.
-Park in the 4,600 foot saddle just before the high point.
+Follow the Coyote Grade Road past Shares Snout to to the cattle guard northeast of the summit.
+Pass through the cattle guard and turn left on the 4WD road that runs south and up to the knob due east of Shares Snout.
+Park at the 4,600-foot saddle just before the high point.

 West Slope Route, Class 3

-From the parking spot contour west over to the base of Shares Snout.
+From the parking spot, contour west over to the base of Shares Snout.
 Three fence lines junction in the saddle.
 Scooting under them is probably safer than trying to climb over them.
-Once on the south side of the fence line that runs up to the west face of Shares Snout hike up and to the left of the lowest cliff.
-Once you turn the corner of this cliff you can climb up to the peak’s lower north summit.
-From this point proceed as described above in the North Slopes Route description.
-This route is 0.8 miles round trip and only gains 275 feet.
+Once on the south side of the fence line that runs up to the West Face of Shares Snout, hike up and to the left of the lowest cliff.
+Once you turn the corner of this cliff, you can climb up to the peak’s lower north summit.
+From this point, proceed as described above in the North Slopes Route description.
+This route is 0.8 miles round trip with only 275 feet of elevation gain.